django-fluent/django-fluent-contents/docs/plugins/rawhtml.rst

 ==================

 The `rawhtml` plugin allows inserting raw HTML code in the page.
-This can be used for example, to insert `jQuery <http://jquery.org/>`_ snippets in a page.
+This can be used for example for:

+* including `jQuery <http://jquery.org/>`_ snippets in a page.
+* including "embed codes" in a page, provided by sites such as Facebook, Google Docs, YouTube, SlideShare, and Vimeo.

 Installation
 ------------